Moonmoonboi/sql_data_jobs_project/README.md

 # Querying My Way Into the Data Analyst Job Market

-A SQL project built entirely in T-SQL / SQL Server Management Studio — five queries against a real job-postings dataset, each one answering a question I actually wanted answered before job hunting as a data analyst: which jobs pay the most, what they ask for, which skills are most in demand, which skills pay the most overall, and which skills are actually worth learning first.
+A SQL project built entirely in T-SQL / SQL Server Management Studio, five queries against a real job-postings dataset, each one answering a question I actually wanted answered before job hunting as a data analyst: which jobs pay the most, what they ask for, which skills are most in demand, which skills pay the most overall, and which skills are actually worth learning first.

 ## Contents